Wilderness Treatment Center Philosophy

 ABOUT WILDERNESS TREATMENT CENTER

-Nestled along the western slopes of the Rocky Mountains on a 5,900-acre working cattle ranch, the Wilderness Treatment Center (WTC) is a residential substance rehab for teens and young men ages 14 to 24.
-The program combines a conventional 30-day rehab stay with a 16- to 21-day therapeutic wilderness exhibition.
-Co-occurring mental health issues are also addressed, but there are no detox services on-site — clients must be medically cleared prior to beginning treatment.
+Nestled along the western slopes of the Rocky Mountains in Marion, Mont. on a 5,900-acre working cattle ranch, the Wilderness Treatment Center (WTC) is a residential substance rehab for teens and young men ages 14 to 24.
+The program combines a conventional 30-day rehab stay with a 16 to 21-day therapeutic wilderness excursion.
+Co-occurring disorders are also addressed, but there are no detox services on-site.
+Clients must be medically cleared prior to beginning treatment.

 TREATMENT & ASSESSMENT

-Loved ones may participate in a specialized family week, and clients still in high school can earn up to 2.5 school credits via educational courses.
+Loved ones may participate in a specialized family week program.
+It lasts 4.5 days and focuses on showing family members what the treatment process is like.
+They participate in therapy sessions as well as the daily activities on the ranch.
+Clients still in high school can earn up to 2.5 school credits via educational courses.

 ACCOMMODATIONS & AMENITIES